OlivierSohn/hamazed/imj-render-delta-term/README.md

 A terminal render engine that mitigates screen tearing when rendering complex game graphics, by minimizing the amount of data sent to stdout.

-It has an instance of Draw.Class.Draw (from imj-draw)
+It has an instance of Imj.Draw.Class.Draw (from imj-draw)

 # Projects using it